|

 that mattered was that it was Race's.
 Race's joy only increased as he

-opened the cover, though not because of the fact that he was happy to see a
+opened the cover, though not because of the fact that he was happy to

 blank page, but because of what was written on the inside cover - which